 Decorative Enamel Conical "Celeste"

-The 1950s marked the beginning of a major extension of the range of ordinary incandescent lamps with bulbs having new shapes and finishes, purely for decorative applications.
+The 1950s marked the beginning of a major extension of the range of ordinary incandescent lamps, with bulbs having new shapes and finishes for decorative applications.
 It was the goal of the lamp manufacturers to add value to their products so as to earn better margins, such as were being achieved by their colleagues in the luminaire business.

+In August 1959 GE announced this 'Celeste' lamp, with sales scheduled to begin in 1960.
+Its design was inspired by similar European developments of Philips and Oy Airam, intended for use in low-hanging pendant lampholders.
 Rather than applying a flat colour to the whole bulb surface, only the sides are coloured and it features a decorative pattern of concentric rings.
 The whole inside bulb surface is acid-etched to produce a diffusing effect, and the bulb crown is not coated.
 This delivers a soft glare-free light downwards with relatively high efficiency.
 The result is an elegant lamp whose efficacy is not significantly reduced below that of the ordinary inside-frosted lamp.
-While this bulb shape proved to be popular for the European manufacturers, its style was not a success in the Americas and within a few years it had been discontinued by GE.
+While this bulb shape proved to be popular in European markets, its style was not a great success in the Americas and the Celeste was discontinued after a few years.

 Manufacturer: General Electric U.S.A.